Computing Possible and Certain Answers over Order-Incomplete Data: Comparison With Other Formalisms

 We next compare our formalism to previously proposed formalisms: query languages over bags (with no order); a query language for partially ordered multisets; and other related work.
 To our knowledge, however, none of these works studied the possibility or certainty problems for partially ordered data, so that our technical results do not follow from them.

-\subparagraph*{Standard bag semantics.} We first compare to related work on the \emph{bag semantics} for relational algebra.
-Indeed, a natural desideratum for our semantics on (partially) ordered relations is that it should be a faithful extension of bag semantics.
+\subparagraph*{Standard bag semantics.} A natural desideratum for our semantics on (partially) ordered relations is that it should be a faithful extension of the bag semantics for relational algebra.
 We first consider the $\BALG^{1}$ language on bags \cite{GrumbachMiloBags} (the ``flat fragment'' of their language $\BALG$ on nested relations).
-We denote by $\BALG_{+}^{1}$ the fragment of~$\BALG^{1}$, that includes the standard extension of positive relational algebra operations to bags: additive union, cross product, selection, and projection.
+We denote by $\BALG_{+}^{1}$ the fragment of~$\BALG^{1}$ that includes the standard extension of positive relational algebra operations to bags: additive union, cross product, selection, and projection.
 We observe that, indeed, our semantics faithfully extends $\BALG_{+}^{1}$: \emph{query evaluation commutes with ``forgetting'' the order}.
 Formally, for a po-relation $\OR$, we denote by $\bag(\OR)$ its underlying bag relation, and define likewise $\bag(D)$ for a po-database~$D$ as the database of the underlying bag relations.
-For the following comparison, we identify $\times_{\dir}$ and $\times_{\lex}$ with the $\times$ of~\cite{GrumbachMiloBags} and our union with the additive union of~\cite{GrumbachMiloBags}, and then the following trivially holds: \begin{proposition} For any \PosRA query $Q$ and a po-relation $D$, $\bag(Q(D))=Q(\bag(D))$ where $Q(D)$ is defined according to our semantics and $Q(\bag(D))$ is defined by $\BALG_{+}^{1}$. \end{proposition}
+For the following comparison, we identify both $\times_{\dir}$ and $\times_{\lex}$ with the $\times$ of~\cite{GrumbachMiloBags} (as both our product operations yield the same bag as output, for any input), and we identify our union with the additive union of~\cite{GrumbachMiloBags}.
+The following then trivially holds. \begin{proposition} For any \PosRA query $Q$ and a po-relation $D$, $\bag(Q(D))=Q(\bag(D))$, where $Q(D)$ is defined according to our semantics and $Q(\bag(D))$ is defined by $\BALG_{+}^{1}$. \end{proposition}

-\begin{proof} There is an exact correspondence in terms of the output bags between additive union and our union; between cross product and $\times_{\dir}$ and $\times_{\lex}$ (both our product operations yield the same bag as output, for any input); between our selection and that of $\BALG_{+}^{1}$, and similarly for projection (as noted before the statement of Proposition~\ref{prop:faithful} in the main text, a technical subtlety is that the projection of $BALG$ can only project on a single attribute, but one can encode ``standard'' projection on multiple attributes).
+\begin{proof} There is an exact correspondence in terms of the output bags between additive union and our union; between cross product and $\times_{\dir}$ and $\times_{\lex}$; between our selection and that of $\BALG_{+}^{1}$, and similarly for projection (as noted before the statement of Proposition~\ref{prop:faithful} in the main text, a technical subtlety is that the projection of $\BALG$ can only project on a single attribute, but one can encode ``standard'' projection on multiple attributes).
 The proposition follows by induction on the query structure. \end{proof}